 Additionally, I’ve mentioned this multiple times in my fried food recipes, if you deep fry at home, then you can make your food healthier compared to having it from outside.
 If you follow the deep frying techniques I outline in this post, then the vetkoek will actually absorb as little oil as possible.
 I’m also going to make these breads quite small, making them less calorie dense overall compared to other recipes you may find.
 I found that this size is perfectly satisfying, plus the vetkoek just look so cute being small!
 I’ve also cut some calories out by using less sugar than traditional vetkoek recipes.
 You could add more if you wanted to have these on the sweeter side, but to enjoy vetkoek as a savoury option, I found that a lot of sugar wasn’t necessary in the dough at all.
 Furthermore, when you’re deep frying at home, then you have the choice on what oil you want to fry in.
 I’m using canola oil which is the lesser evil of the refined oils.
 Canola oil actually does contain a high amount of monounsaturated fats, which are good for your heart, in addition to being low in saturated fats.
 On the other hand, canola oil has been linked as a source of inflammation.

-Furthermore, if you pair your vetkoek with this beef filling, then you’ve got a well-rounded meal from the protein, healthy fats, vitamins and iron found in the beef.
+Furthermore, if you pair your vetkoek recipe with this beef filling, then you’ve got a well-rounded meal from the protein, healthy fats, vitamins and iron found in the beef.
 This beef filling is also packed with veggies, which will give you fibre and other vitamins and antioxidants.

 The bottom line is if you fry properly and don’t overindulge, then some vetkoek here and there will not derail your health goals at all, so please don’t be afraid to enjoy these incredible South African delights!
 You won’t be disappointed!